dora-lee/seneca-prg550-2022-spring/setup/config-seneca-wifi.md

 # Connecting the Raspberry Pi to Seneca's Wifi Network

-The steps below will configure the Raspberry Pi for use with Seneca's wifi network `SenecaNET` Code and steps adapted from M. Heidenreich's [*WPA-EAP Config Generator*](https://matrix.senecacollege.ca/~lnx255/eap.config)
+The steps below will configure the Raspberry Pi for use with Seneca's wifi network `SenecaNET`.
+Code and steps adapted from M. Heidenreich[^0]

 1. Open a terminal to your Raspberry Pi
 1. Change directory to the PRG550 course repository [^1]